kabbo1031/js-carousel-slider/README.md

-# js-carousel-slider
+# JS Carousel Slider

-Carousel slider using JavaScript
+A simple carousel slider built using JavaScript.

+This project demonstrates image sliding logic and UI controls.